mpvnet-player/mpv.net/Manual.md

 It's possible to change the default application using the 'Open with' feature of the context menu in File Explorer.

-[Open with++](#open-with) can be used to extend the File Explorer context menu to get menu items for 'Play with mpv.net' and 'Add to mpv.net playlist'.
+[Open with++](#open-with) can be used to extend the File Explorer context menu to get menu items for [Play with mpv.net](https://github.com/stax76/OpenWithPlusPlus#play-with-mpvnet) and [Add to mpv.net playlist](https://github.com/stax76/OpenWithPlusPlus#add-to-mpvnet-playlist).

+When multiple files are selected in File Explorer and enter is pressed then the files are opened in mpv.net in random order, this works with maximum 15 files.

 Support